michaelhollman/SimpleWebServer/README.md

 ```

 The server will evaluate any C# code found between a set of curly braces `{}`.
 Any SINGLE EXPRESSION found in `@{}` blocks will be written to the outputstream.
 The variable `wout` is not available to CWebTemplates as it is for CScripts.
 The `request` dictionary is made available.

-## Student Assignment
-The master branch of the Simple Server does not contain an implementation of IScriptProcessor that will process CWebTemplates.
-Your assignment is to implement such a class and extend the webserver to utilize that class such that it will be capable of serving CWebTemplates.
-You should complete the following tasks:

-1. Write a class named `CWebTemplateProcessor` that implements `IScriptProcessor`, this class should be capable of processing CWebTemplate files

-2. Update the WebServer class to serve CWebTemplates using the processor you developed in step 1

-3. Update the web server to support default documents in the top-level and sub-directories of the web root.
-If a user browses to the root of a directory, the default file should be served and, if no default file exists, a 404 should be sent back to the browser.